Annual Notice of Full Cash Value

 - Optional: Evidence

 Keep a copy of all information that is submitted to the Board.

 Mail or hand deliver petition documentation to:

 Step 3 – File an Appeal in Tax Court

-If an appeal was not filed with the county assessor then the owner may file an appeal in tax court no later than December 15th of the valuation year which is the same year in which the Notice of Valuation was mailed by the county assessor.
+If an appeal was not originally filed with the county assessor then you may file an appeal in Tax Court no later than December 15th of the valuation year, the same year in which the Notice of Valuation was mailed by the county assessor.